unclemilky/Libramswap/README.md

 - `/ls holystrike radiance` or `/ls hs r` - Use **Libram of Radiance**

 ## Action Bars
-Currently LibramSwap won't work with spells on action bars.
-If you want to cast a spell from your action bar, put it in a macro.
+Currently LibramSwap won't work with spells directly on action bars.
+If you want to cast a spell from your action bar, put it in a macro and put the macro on your action bar.

 ```
 #showtooltip